How to crochet for Beginners

 Crochet Gauge sizes

 Many patterns will tell you the size of finished item.
 If you want to ensure your item will be the same size as the pattern, you can check the gauge.
-The gauge is basically how tight or lose you crochet.
+The gauge is basically how tight or loose you crochet.
 With the hook and yarn you plan to use, create a block about 4 inches square and pin it to a flat surface.
 If your piece is bigger or smaller than the gauge indicated in the pattern, change to either a smaller or larger hook.

 Crochet Hook Sizes